Prolastin-C Side Effects

 Generic Name: alpha 1-proteinase inhibitor

-Note: This document contains side effect information about alpha 1-proteinase inhibitor.
-Some of the dosage forms listed on this page may not apply to the brand name Prolastin-C.
+Note: This page contains side effects data for the generic drug alpha 1-proteinase inhibitor.
+It is possible that some of the dosage forms included below may not apply to the brand name Prolastin-C.

 For the Consumer